thatcovidlife/tcl-web/cline_docs/progress.md

 - Contribute form with Resend integration
 - Search
 - Articles pages
+- Database schema simplified to only include users and profiles tables
 - Database migration from Prisma to Drizzle (complete)
 - Composable refactoring from `usePrisma` to `useApiRoutes` (complete)